 Alpacas and workshops

 In 2011 the first 20 alpacas arrived from different farms in the South Island and two cria were born in 2013.
 Marion spins the alpaca fibre but mainly makes colourful felted items varying from bags to jewellery.
-Both Henk and Marion have off-farm jobs with Henk running an engineering business and Marion is a registered dietitian and has a small private practice – click here for more information about Nutrition Matters.
+Both Henk and Marion have off-farm jobs with Henk running a busy engineering business and Marion is a registered dietitian and has a small private practice – click here for more information about Nutrition Matters.
 The property is a beautiful and inspirational setting for craft and healthy living courses.
 The purpose build studio is spacious, light and full of treasures.

 You can visit us by appointment and we offer half-day craft sessions in our studio.
 Under our guidance, in half a day, you can create a unique item in felt or mosaic.